EXPLORE OUR WEBSITE

 Half Term and Holiday Home Learning Projects:

 Home learning projects are set for each half term or holiday break.
 These aim to develop passion and excitement about new themes or concepts.
 Projects are not compulsory however allow pupils to explore ideas in a creative way with their siblings and families.
 These are then displayed around the school for all to see.
 We love seeing the imaginative and innovative ways our pupils choose to evidence their ideas!
-The projects will be sent out at the end of each term either with the final newsletter or via parentmail, but you can also find all the details and documents uploaded below.
+The projects will be sent out at the end of each term either with the final newsletter or via the school communications system, but you can also find all the details and documents uploaded below.
 You'll also find some photos of the amazing work submitted and displayed in school.

 Holiday Home Learning Projects